 Lionel Ziprin

 Lionel Ziprin was a born-again Hasidic Jew whose past was anchored in the artistic movements of the ’50s and ’60s.
-As a child he was plagued by epilepsy and rheumatic fever after which he had visions, seeing the bible come to life in his grandfather’s house.
-Later, he would translate these visions, along with his thoughts that came from them and his external worldly experiences, into his poetry.
+As a child, he was plagued by epilepsy and rheumatic fever, after which he had visions, such as seeing the Bible come to life in his grandfather’s house.
+Later, he would translate these visions, along with his thoughts and external worldly experiences, into his poetry.

-Lionel’s grandfather Rabbi Abulafia singing was recorded in the ’50s by pioneering musicologist Harry Smith (himself a student of Alan Lomax and creator of the definitive collection of American folk music), because there were sacred melodies—bridging the gap of hundreds of years of cantorial practices—that were known best by him.
+Lionel’s grandfather, Rabbi Abulafia, was a singer recorded in the ’50s by pioneering musicologist Harry Smith (himself a student of Alan Lomax and creator of the definitive collection of American folk music).
+He recorded sacred melodies—bridging the gap of hundreds of years of cantorial practices—that were known best by him.
 Rabbi Abulafia’s recordings were celebrated in an article by John Kalish.

-Lionel was a poet, an adviser, a comic book writer, a greeting card maker and underground film actor.
-He had no need for fame, releasing his poetry so violently and haphazardly that even in the age of the Internet it is almost impossible to find more than two of his works without a struggle.
+Lionel was a poet, adviser, comic book writer, greeting card maker, and underground film actor.
+He had no need for fame, releasing his poetry so violently and haphazardly that, even in the age of the Internet, it is almost impossible to find more than two of his works without a struggle.

-To sit with Lionel and talk…talk of the speaking bird that flew into his window and stayed, or the latest project he was working on with the angels that helped Adam and Eve post-Paradise Lost, or the time an unknown powerful force physically drew him—pushed him—to a closed-down temple in the Lower East Side where his grandfather worshiped long ago, only to find inside a group of learned rabbis sitting, debating text, and to his astonishment they asked him to stay…when Lionel talked, his apartment dripped with mystical vuggam that only the great Isaac B. Singer could hope to conjure.
-He was one of the most interesting Jewish voices I had ever listened to.
+To sit with Lionel and talk of the speaking bird that flew into his window and stayed, or the latest project he was working on with the angels that helped Adam and Eve post-Paradise Lost, or the time an unknown powerful force physically drew him—pushed him—to a closed-down temple in the Lower East Side where his grandfather worshiped long ago, only to find inside a group of learned rabbis sitting, debating text, and to his astonishment asking him to stay, is to listen to amazing stories and wisdom.
+It’s said that when Lionel talked, his apartment dripped with mystical vuggam that only the great Isaac B. Singer could hope to conjure.

 To have his works in one place is to understand the true artistry of Lionel Ziprin, but to listen to him speak about the same subjects is to understand his true uniqueness.